Large red brick multi-story home with a large front yard including flora.

 Is A Home Equity Loan A Good Idea?

 To understand what a home equity loan is, you first need to understand home equity.
-Simply put, the amount of equity you have in your home is its current value minus what you still owe on your mortgage.
+Simply put, the amount of equity you have in your home is equal to its current value minus what you still owe on your mortgage.

 See What You Qualify For